Birds Georgia

 An eBird hotspot will be created for each site.
 We highly encourage birders to report their sightings on eBird and link their checklists to the specific hotspots so that landowners have easy access to view what has been seen on their properties.
 We also encourage the use of iNaturalist to document other flora and fauna sightings.
 If you suspect something is rare, please obscure the sighting.

-If you have any questions, please email Heather Levy, Stewardship Coordinator.
+If you have any questions, please email Sarah Manning.

 Read the Landowner Agreement